The Land Before Time X: The Great Longneck Migration: Plot

 On the day of the eclipse, Littlefoot wakes up to see Shorty traveling over the crater walls and running away, out of spite for being ignored by Bron.
 He catches up to Shorty and convinces him to stay; they reconcile and agree to see themselves as brothers.
-Moments later, Littlefoot's friends appear, with a brown Tarbosaurus pursuing them.
+Moments later, Littlefoot's friends appear, with an orange Daspletosaurus pursuing them.
 Pat defends the children but is slowed down by his burned leg.
-Bron rushes to their aid and is able to temporarily knock out the Sharptooth, then a third green Tarbosaurus and the gray Tarbosaurus arrive.
+Bron rushes to their aid and is able to temporarily knock out the Sharptooth.
+Then, a green Daspletosaurus and the same gray Sharptooth from earlier arrive.
 Littlefoot's grandparents join in the fight and defeat the green Sharptooth.
-Bron fights the brown Sharptooth again while Pat fights the grey one.
+Bron fights the orange Sharptooth again while Pat fights the gray one.
 As soon as all three Sharpteeth are defeated, the eclipse begins, and the sudden darkness forces the Sharpteeth to retreat towards the end.

 Littlefoot, his grandparents, Bron, Shorty, Sue, and Pat take their place among the other Longnecks, who have all gathered on top of the crater walls.
 They succeed in "catching" the sun, and everyone rejoices as the eclipse ends.
 With their mission completed, the different Longneck herds depart on their separate ways.
 Sue departs with an Ultrasaurus.
 Littlefoot's friends ask Pat to come live with them in the Great Valley, which he accepts.
 Littlefoot is initially hesitant in leaving Bron, as he is the leader of a migratory herd, but he eventually realizes that he belongs in the Great Valley.
 Accepting this, Bron leaves with Shorty and his herd, promising to keep in touch with Littlefoot and visit him.
 Littlefoot returns to the Valley with his friends, grandparents, and Pat.